-Is there such a thing as balance when you’re working, raising kids, grocery shopping, keeping up with laundry and thinking about a hundred things at once?
+Is there such a thing as balance when you’re working, raising kids, grocery shopping, keeping up with laundry and thinking about dozens of things at once?
 There is with Vrksasana (Tree Pose).
-This pose will help you find your center when everything is swirling around you.
+This pose can help you find your center.

-Ever since I became a working mama, I’ve been up to the challenge to find the balance between work, raising my little ones, yoga, writing, grocery shopping, keeping up with laundry—basically doing all the things.
+Ever since I became a working mom, I’ve been up to the challenge to find the balance between work, raising my little ones, teaching yoga, writing books, grocery shopping, keeping up with laundry—basically doing all the things.
 But all the things can’t be done today—or even this week—and that’s OK.

 This is precisely why I’m such a major advocate for working moms and self-care.
 It’s not OK to put ourselves last.